ttvertex/UnityTagsManager/README.md

 -The unity system does not allow modify or remove tags.

--When removing middle elements, the system shift the indexes in the prefabs.
+-When removing middle elements, the system shifts the indexes in the prefabs.

 ##### We present a simple yet efficient approach to a tag system: